 General Liability Coverage.
 Seller shall, at its own expense and at all times from the Effective Date until the Term End Date, maintain in effect the following insurance policies and minimum limits of coverage (and such additional coverage as may be required by Applicable Law), in each case with insurance companies authorized to do business in California having an A.M.
 Best’s Insurance Rating of A minus: VII or better, and in each case specifying Buyer as an insured on the policy.
 The insurance required in this Section

 General Liability Coverage.
-LICENSOR shall obtain and keep in force, for the mutual benefit of LICENSOR and OPERATOR, general liability insurance against claims or suits for bodily injuries, including death therefrom, and property damage, arising out of the ownership, maintenance, operation or use of the Stores, and caused by the negligence or other misconduct of LICENSOR, its employees or third parties in an amount not less than a single limit of liability of $5,000,000 per occurrence.
+OPERATOR shall obtain and keep in force, for the mutual benefit of LICENSOR and OPERATOR, General Liability Insurance against claims or suits for bodily injuries, including death therefrom, and property damage, arising out of its operation or use of the Licensed Premises, or caused by the alleged negligence or other misconduct of OPERATOR or its employees, in an amount not less than a single limit of liability of $5,000,000 per occurrence.